- Creating a new board

 To create a new board, do the following:

-- From the Interana UI, click the Boards icon in the top left navigation panel.
+- From the Interana UI, click Boards at the top left.

-2. Click +New at the bottom of the list of boards.
+2. Click +New board at the top right of the page.

-3. In the Name Your Board dialog, enter a unique name for the board (perhaps including you Interana username), optionally add a description, and click Save.
+3. In the Name Your Board dialog, enter a unique name for the board (ideally including your Interana username), optionally add a description, and click Save.

 An empty board displays with the following message.